-Typically, it is the outermost parts of your vision that are affected first in glaucoma (ie. your peripheral vision).
+Typically, it is the outermost part of your vision (peripheral vision) that is affected first in glaucoma.
 In most cases, this vision loss is not detected by the sufferer until the advanced stages, when both their central and peripheral vision is affected.
 If the entire nerve is destroyed, complete blindness results.
 It is estimated that around 300,000 Australians have glaucoma, with half going undiagnosed.
 The direct medical costs of glaucoma are almost $150 million annually.

-A simulation of the effect on your peripheral vision with worsening glaucoma
+CAPTION: A simulation of the effect on your peripheral vision with worsening glaucoma.

 The information from these tests provides an indication of the presence or stage of this potentially blinding disease.
 Not all of these tests are necessary for every person, nor at every visit.